 Juice

 Drinking fresh fruit juice might also be a good choice of beverage when you’re feeling down.
 Freshly squeezed orange or apple juice is rich in vitamins and antioxidants that are beneficial for your health.
-Fresh juice also helps to improve your immune system so your body can combat sickness.

-Best Energy Drinks to Drink while Sick
+Best Energy Drinks to Drink While Sick

 If you’re thinking of drinking energy drinks while sick, here’s a list of energy drinks that might be good for you: